ATpoint/sc_preprocess/README.md

 Also, one could provide an existing index, e.g. the one build with `--idx_only`.
 This works via the following params:<br>
 - `--idx`: Path to the index folder with the Alevin index files.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as folder named `idx_gentrome`
 - `--tgmap`: the tx2gene map.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as `annotation.expanded.tx2gene.tsv`
-- `--rrna`: gene names of rRNA genes.
+- `--rrnagenes`: gene names of rRNA genes.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as `annotation.expanded.tx2gene.tsv`
-- `--mtrna`: gene names of mitochondrial genes.
+- `--mtrnagenes`: gene names of mitochondrial genes.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as `annotation.mtRNA.txt`
 - `--expanded_features`: gene names of rRNA genes.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as `annotation.expanded.features.tsv.gz`
 - `--gene2type`: gene names of rRNA genes.
 This is what is outputted in `sc_preprocess_results/alevinIndex/` as `annotation.gene2type.txt`